Xiangtai Ren (David)

 In 2003, due to his love for guitar, he studied Beijing Li Jianjun as a teacher to learn the craft of handmade guitar.

 From 2005 to 2008, he worked in the late stage of music, film and television production, screenwriter, and event planning director.

 In 2009, he began to learn Djembe drums, Latin percussion.

-In 2011, he was awarded the certificate of honorary teacher by James Kwan, a senior West African drummer.
+In 2011, he was awarded the certificate of an honorary teacher by James Kwan, a senior West African drummer.

 In 2011, he followed the Hong Kong Channon to learn the drum circle guide course.

 Since 2011, he has carried out drum music education in many kindergartens, primary and secondary schools, music institutions, special education institutions, communities, and charities.
-He is committed to improving the social adaptability of people with special needs, promoting social integration and improving people's life happiness index.
+He is committed to improving the social adaptability of people with special needs, promoting social integration, and improving people's life happiness index.

 In 2014 and 2015, he went to Hong Kong to follow the drum circle founder Arthur Hull to learn the techniques of village Music Circles drum circle guides, and to share their experiences with drum circle guides around the world.